Skip to content

 Legacies of American Slavery: Reckoning with the Past is a multi-year initiative, providing a variety of opportunities for CIC member colleges and universities, their faculty members and students, and community-based partners to participate in research, teaching and learning, and public discussions about the multiple legacies of American slavery.
 Offered in collaboration with the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at the MacMillan Center at Yale.

-An Essay by David Blight (January 2020) — American history has never been for the faint-hearted, nor for those who seek a past that will merely please or entertain—although it may do both.
-The American past comes to us laden with both enlightenment and terror, with equal parts slavery and…Continue reading “What is a Legacy?”
+An Essay by David Blight (January 2020) American history has never been for the faint-hearted, nor for those who seek a past that will merely please or entertain—although it may do both.
+The American past comes to us laden with both enlightenment and terror, with equal parts slavery and freedom,…Continue reading “What Is a Legacy?”

 Reflections